Differential structure

 In mathematics, an n-dimensional differential structure (or differentiable structure) on a set M makes M into an n-dimensional differential manifold, which is a topological manifold with some additional structure that allows for differential calculus on the manifold.
 If M is already a topological manifold, it is required that the new topology be identical to the existing one.

 Definition

-For a natural number n and some k which may be a non-negative integer or infinity, an n-dimensional Ck differential structure is defined using a Ck-atlas, which is a set of bijections called charts between a collection of subsets of M (whose union is the whole of M), and a set of open subsets of $\mathbb{R}^{n}$:
+For a natural number n and some k which may be a non-negative integer or infinity, an n-dimensional Ck differential structure is defined using a Ck-atlas, which is a set of homeomorphisms called charts between open subsets of M (whose union is the whole of M) and open subsets of $\mathbb{R}^{n}$:

 which are Ck-compatible (in the sense defined below):